fstarnaud/ozp-documentation-wiki/Iteration-26.md

 * Direct link to search results [#280] (https://github.com/ozone-development/ozp-center/issues/280)

 ### Backend
+* Recommendation for OZP backends tech stack and approval to implement

 ### Webtop
 * Discuss and look into users sharing dashboards views in webtop